-- 12. Recommends further that, with regard to the use of the 2018 cash surplus, the Conference at its Twenty-Fifth Session: - (a) approve the suspension, on an exceptional basis, of the application of Financial Regulation 6.3 with regard to the allocation of the cash surplus for 2018 among States Parties; - (b) approve, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 204,732 to the Major Capital Investment Fund; - (c) approve, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 315,000 to the special fund for the OPCW Equipment Store; - (d) approve, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 450,000 to the special fund for OPCW designated laboratories and laboratory equipment; and - (e) approve, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 1,370,986 to the COVID-19 Variability Impact Fund.
+- 12. Decides, with regard to the use of the 2018 cash surplus: - (a) to approve the suspension, on an exceptional basis, of the application of Financial Regulation 6.3 with regard to the allocation of the cash surplus for 2018 among States Parties; - (b) to approve also, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 204,732 to the Major Capital Investment Fund; - (c) to approve further, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 315,000 to the special fund for the OPCW Equipment Store; - (d) to approve further, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 450,000 to the special fund for OPCW designated laboratories and laboratory equipment; and - (e) to approve further, in accordance with Financial Regulation 6.9, the transfer of a portion of the 2018 cash surplus in the amount of EUR 1,370,986 to the COVID-19 Variability Impact Fund.

-Annex: Draft Programme and Budget of the OPCW for 2021
+Annex: Programme and Budget of the OPCW for 2021